monk-io/docs/_mkdocs/docs/key-concepts.md

 Monk is a new infrastructure platform that makes it easy to deploy and manage container-based applications in any environment.
 It works as a highly customizable abstraction layer between containers and infrastructure, and it's based on three key technologies:

-- **Monk Engine** a distributed container engine that runs and manages workloads
+: **Monk Engine**: a distributed container engine that runs and manages workloads

-- **MonkScript** composable YAML for describing containers and workloads in one place
+: **MonkScript** composable YAML for describing containers and workloads in one place

-- **Monk Hub** a globally accessible repository where templates are stored
+: **Monk Hub** a globally accessible repository where templates are stored

 With this "trinity" working together, you can define your entire stack with a single master manifest (_written in MonkScript_) composed from other developers' templates (_on Monk Hub_).
 You can then deploy said stack on your infrastructure of choice without needing to define provisioning somewhere else (_thanks to Monk Engine_).